Bienroth/3D-cardiomics-VR-2.0/README.md

 ### <a name="menu">The menu </a>

 The menu panel is used to control all features of VR-Cardiomics.
 It can be moved by grabbing the pink handle on the left side of the menu.
+The menu can be used by either touching the buttons directly or pointing on the button an clicking the *A* button of the primary Oculus Controller.

 ![menu_2](https://user-images.githubusercontent.com/79250095/134443158-cef43273-3223-4d7f-84a3-599a59c64b30.png)